Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

         - Security Administrator & Reader
         - Reports Reader and Application Administrator
         - Global Reader
-- Microsoft "Identity Secure Score" is recommended for regular check as part of your identity security posture management and can be integrated in your monitoring via [Security Graph API](https://docs.microsoft.com/en-us/graph/api/securescore-get?view=graph-rest-1.0&tabs=http).
+- Microsoft "Identity Secure Score" is recommended for regular check as part of your (cloud) "identity security posture management" and can be integrated in your monitoring via [Security Graph API](https://docs.microsoft.com/en-us/graph/api/securescore-get?view=graph-rest-1.0&tabs=http).
-- [Customer-managed keys](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/customer-managed-keys) can be configured and are supported for encryption in Azure Monitor.
+- [Customer-managed keys](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/customer-managed-keys) can be configured and are supported for encryption in "Azure Monitor".
 - Self-Service Password Reset (SSPR): Monitor blocked attempts or suspicious activity via [Azure Monitor Alerts or Azure Sentinel](https://www.cloud-architekt.net/azuread-sspr-deployment-and-detection/)
-- Consider service principal logs and the challenges to build relation to Azure Activity or DevOps CD logs, [as described in my previous blog post]((https://www.cloud-architekt.net/auditing-of-msi-and-service-principals/))
+- Consider service principal logs and the challenges to build relation to Azure Activity or DevOps CD logs, [as described in my previous blog post](https://www.cloud-architekt.net/auditing-of-msi-and-service-principals/)

 ## Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity